Netanyahu urges lawmakers' restraint over Jerusalem's Aqsa mosque

 The complex, in the walled Old City, houses the golden Dome of the Rock, from which Muslims believe Mohammed ascended to heaven.
 Jews revere it as the site of two destroyed Biblical Temples.

-Israel regards all of Jerusalem as its "indivisible and eternal" capital, a claim not recognized internationally.
+Israel regards all of Jerusalem as its "indivisible and eternal" capital, a claim not recognised internationally.

 Palestinians want East Jerusalem, annexed by Israel after the 1967 Middle East war, as the capital of a state they aspire to establish in the occupied West Bank and Gaza Strip.